UniMath/agda-unimath/src/orthogonal-factorization-systems/extensions-maps.lagda.md

 ## Examples

-### The identity is an extension-map of every map along themselves
+### The identity is an extension of every map along themselves

 ```agda
 module _